HEGSRR/HEGSRR.github.io/_posts/2021-07-31-drew-an-pham.md

 As a research assistant over the summer of 2021, Drew reviewed the methods and data used in geospatial scientific publications, then implemented code to reproduce and validate the results of these past studies through data visualization checks and an open-source framework centered around transparency and ethics.
 As Drew looks forward to future career paths in data journalism and data visualization, he will remember the value of being able to trace back data in publications and use them to create matching or similar results/outputs within varying geographic and temporal contexts.

-Over the summer of 2021, Drews's primary contribution was improving the reproducibility and accuracy of the [Malcomb et al 2014](https://github.com/HEGSRR/RPr-Malcomb-2014) model of climate vulnerability in Malawi using R. Reach Drew on [LinkedIn](https://www.linkedin.com/in/drew-an-pham/)
+Over the summer of 2021, Drews's primary contributions were improving the reproducibility and accuracy of the [Malcomb et al 2014](https://github.com/HEGSRR/RPr-Malcomb-2014) model of climate vulnerability in Malawi and reproducing [Chakraborty's (2021)](https://github.com/HEGSRR/RPr-Chakraborty2021) intra-categorical analysis of people with disabilities and COVID-19 incidence in R.

+Learn more about Drew and his work on [LinkedIn](https://www.linkedin.com/in/drew-an-pham/)